Ray M. Balyeat, M.D.,FASRS

 Ophthalmologist – Cornea and External Diseases, Refractive Surgery

-Dr. Goldberg is a board certified ophthalmologist with additional fellowship training in advanced corneal, cataract, and refractive surgery.
+Dr. Goldberg is board certified by the American Board of Ophthalmology and has additional fellowship training in advanced corneal, cataract, and refractive surgery.
 He has devoted the majority of his practice to the medical and surgical treatment of the wide variety of corneal diseases, as well as cataract and other anterior segment diseases of the eye.
 In his practice, Dr. Goldberg employs medical and surgical interventions at the forefront of new clinical and academic advances in the field.
-His main surgical areas of expertise include the broad spectrum of corneal transplantation procedures, advanced cataract surgical techniques including premium new-technology lens implantation, and other ocular surface … (continued)
+His main surgical areas of expertise include the broad spectrum of corneal transplantation procedures, advanced cataract surgical techniques including premium new-technology lens … (continued)

 Walter J. Peters, M.D.